jeju5/management/cs/aws/aws_developer.md

       * 99.99% availibility and durability to provide one-year storage.
       * good for data that can be easiliy regenerated if lost.
     * Glacier
       * Very cheap, Verp slow.
-Works for very infrequently accessed data (historic archive)
+Works for very infrequently accessed data (proper for historic archive)
     * S3 Intelligent Tiering
       * same availability and durability as Standard S3.
       * good for unknown access patterns.